Edgar Allan Poe Predicted Our Family Horrors!

 This is done and poor Parker is the loser.
-Like Stean, I found it surprising that such a striking coincidence was not remarked upon more often, for in the decade or so sine I had read this in The Sunday Times I had not seen any reference to it
+Like Stean, I found it surprising that such a striking coincidence was not remarked upon more often.
+In the decade or so since I had read this in The Sunday Times I had not seen any reference to it

 I bought the book in mid- November 1984.
 A couple of weeks later I turned up at Bedford railway station to catch the 9:50 AM. to London.
 I still say I was there with a few minutes to spare, but it appeared that this was one of the very few occasions in which a BR train had actually left early.

 Accordingly, I had to catch the 10:20.
 In the carriage that I got into someone had discarded a Daily Telegraph.
 Under normal circumstances, this would never be my first choice of paper, and it had certainly been a good six months since I had looked at a copy.

 On the diarist’s page (I think he is called Peterborough )I spotted this -(From The Daily Telegraph, December 1st, 1984.).

 SOFT CELL My recent note About the last case of cannibalism to cause a ripple in English legal circles reminds the wildlife painter, David Shepherd, that some years ago he was browsing around Falmouth’s antique shops looking for an old oak door for his family home in Hascombe Godalming.

 What Shepherd and his wife, Avril, came across was a door from a cell in Falmouth jail – the very door, Shepherd was told, that had closed on the two men accused of eating cabin boy, Richard Parker, in 1884.